Mohammad Haroon (cricketer)

-Muhammad Haroon (born 8 January 1968) is a former Pakistani cricketer who is the current coach of the Norwegian national side.
+Muhammad Haroon (born 8 January 1968) is a Pakistani former cricketer who is the current coach of the Norwegian national side.
 A right-handed leg spinner and competent middle-to-lower-order batsman, his playing career included first-class matches for Lahore Division (from 1999 to 2000) and for Sheikhupura (from 2000 to 2002).
-Holding a level-4 ECB coaching qualification, Haroon was appointed coach of Norway in early 2014, and has since coached the team at several international tournaments.
+Holding a level-4 ECB coaching qualification, Haroon was appointed the Norwegian cricket team's head coach in early 2014, and has since coached the team at several international tournaments.